KianMun/bioprograms/README.md

 Using BioPython to pasrse through fasta file to get sequences, name Find ORFs in different reading frames =1, 2, 3

+# PareseFastaAndCountNucleotides
+Parse fasta file to get the sequences.
+Counting nucleotides from the resulting sequences.

 # StartPositionOfMotif
 Finding the start positions of every motif